trofi/trofi.github.io.gen/posts/320-blog-tweaks.md

 }
 ```

-And the last thing I changed was to switch from `http://` links to
+The last thing I changed was to switch from `http://` links to
-`https://` link by default.
+`https://` links by default.
 In theory it's a
 [one-character change](https://github.com/trofi/trofi.github.io.gen/commit/cfc80bb575c1b131225c43c1fed47ff639540bd9).
 In practice that would break unread history for all `RSS` users.
 I worked
-it around by restoring `http://` root link to current `RSS` entries
+it around by restoring `http://` root link for current `RSS` entries
 with [metadata change](https://github.com/trofi/trofi.github.io.gen/commit/6b1883a1b23f6965314bfd2b55cb3e9e6a42ec16).

-That way all new posts should contain `http://` root links and all local
+That way all new posts should contain `https://` root links and all
-links should automatically become `https://` links.
+site-local links should automatically become `https://` links.

 Still no tag support.
 Maybe later.